Olical/conjure/README.md

  * `ConjureEvalBuffer` - evaluate the entire buffer (not from the disk).
  * `ConjureLoadFile` - load and evaluate the file from the disk.
  * `ConjureDoc` - display the documentation for the given symbol in the log buffer.
+ * `ConjureDefinition` - go to the source of the given symbol, providing we can find it - falls back to vanilla `gd`.
  * `ConjureOpenLog` - open and focus the log buffer in a wide window.
  * `ConjureCloseLog` - close the log window if it's open in this tab.